Financial-Times/author-memberships-transformer/README.md

 ##IDs
 `GET /transformers/author-memberships/__ids` returns the list of membership's UUIDs available to be transformed.
 The output is a sequence of JSON objects, however the returned `Content-Type` header is `text\plain`.
+This output data will be consumed as a stream by the [concept publisher](https://github.com/Financial-Times/concept-publisher).
 A response example is provided below.

 ```